fortinet-solutions-cse/fortiosapi/README.md

  try to post and if failing will put and collect the mkey directly.
  The lib will also find the mkey for you

+##Examples

+You can find and propose examples here: https://github.com/fortinet-solutions-cse/fortiosapi-examples Separated to avoid cluttering those who integrate the fortiosapi module.

 ## New overlay configuration

 You now have an overlayconfig call which can be pass a complex configuration change in yaml.